Borrower comparing loan interest rates on a laptop with financial documents

 Are You Applying Everywhere Without Understanding Credit Pulls?

-Submitting multiple loan applications to different lenders generates hard inquiries on your credit report — and each hard inquiry can temporarily lower your FICO Score by up to 5 points.
-Borrowers who apply broadly without understanding this dynamic can damage the credit profile that determines the rate they qualify for.
+Submitting multiple loan applications to different lenders generates hard inquiries on your credit report, and each hard inquiry can temporarily lower your FICO Score by up to 5 points.
+Borrowers who apply broadly without understanding this dynamic can damage the credit profile that determines the rate they qualify for in the first place.

-The good news: FICO and VantageScore both use a rate-shopping window — typically 14 to 45 days — during which multiple hard inquiries for the same loan type are counted as a single inquiry.
+Both FICO and VantageScore use a rate-shopping window, typically 14 to 45 days, during which multiple hard inquiries for the same loan type are counted as a single inquiry.
 According to myFICO’s credit inquiry FAQ, this window applies to mortgages, auto loans, and student loans, though it may not apply uniformly to personal loans across all scoring models.

 Key Takeaway: Multiple hard inquiries can reduce your FICO Score by up to 5 points each.
-Use lenders’ pre-qualification (soft inquiry) tools first, then apply formally within the 14–45 day rate-shopping window.
+Use lenders’ pre-qualification (soft inquiry) tools first, then apply formally within the 14 to 45 day rate-shopping window.
 See myFICO’s inquiry guidelines to understand how your score model handles multiple pulls.

 Does the Type of Lender Affect the Rate You Get?

-Yes — and significantly.
+Yes, and significantly.
 Banks, credit unions, online lenders, and marketplace platforms offer different rate ranges based on their cost structures, underwriting models, and borrower eligibility criteria.
-Comparing loan interest rates without comparing lender types means you may be evaluating only a fraction of the market.
+Comparing loan interest rates without comparing lender types means evaluating only a fraction of the market.

 Marketplace lenders aggregate offers from multiple sources, giving borrowers broader rate visibility in one place.
 However, some marketplaces earn referral commissions, which can create incentive misalignment.
 Always verify whether a platform is a direct lender or a lead generator before relying on its rate quotes.